Esprit d'amour: Production

-The film is based on an original story by Raymond Wong.
+The film is based on an American film from 1970 and on an original story by Raymond Wong.
 Wong's inspiration for the film came on a trip to worship his ancestors, while his family was making preparations.
 Wong was wandering around nearby and came upon a grave.
 There was a picture of a girl on the tombstone.
 She was quite pretty so he stopped to look at the picture when suddenly he felt a chill go down his spine.
 He was afraid because as he stared at her, he thought, "she might haunt me this night".
 Wong then walked away and rejoined his family.
 That night, he tossed and turned in bed thinking about what had happened and came up with the story.
 Wong and his childhood friends used to play séance, so he decided to include this in the storyline, too.
 It was decided that the movie should have a French-language title rather than an English international title, meaning "Spirit of love".

 Alan Tam was quickly chosen for the starring role but the lead actress was undecided.
 Maggie Cheung was originally meant to play the role of Siu-Yu, but was rejected by director Po-Chih Leong.

 At the Golden Horse Awards in a cocktail reception the director spotted a young girl called Joyce Ni and instantly wanted her to play Siu Yu, however she had never acted before.
 In an interview, co-producer Raymond Wong said that he respected the director's choice and casting her was the right decision.

 Filming began in late 1982 under the direction of Po-Chih Leong, director of the generally well-received Hong Kong 1941.
 According to Ringo Lam around one-third of the film had been shot when Leong resigned after arguing with producer Karl Maka.
 In need of a quick and inexpensive replacement Maka gave the previously unknown Ringo Lam his big break.
 Later in an interview Lam explained, "I have no choice, I need food, so I do the best I can ..."
 Lam received sole directing credit for the film.